 Interviewing at a MEDDIC Company

-Over the last few years, I have interviewed hundreds of candidates for Account Executive roles in my teams.
-Unfortunately (or fortunately, depending on which side you are on), the standard of 'interview craft' by Sellers is pretty low.
+Over the last few years, I've interviewed hundreds of candidates for Account Executive roles.
+And honestly?
+The standard of interview craft among sellers is surprisingly low.

 SET THE TONE